Nearly 14,000 ACC claims for boxing in three years and three known deaths

 "The fact an untrained, unskilled person can get into a boxing ring at all is bad enough.
 The fact that such a person can get fixed by generosity of the community is much worse."

-But sports injury research specialist Dr Doug King said things become very confusing when you started to unpack who should and shouldn't be covered by ACC.
+Sports injury research specialist Dr Doug King said things become very confusing when you started to unpack who should and shouldn't be covered by ACC.

 "You have to draw the line somewhere.
 It depends on what side of the glass you are looking at it, whether it is half full or half empty, as to whether it is or isn't wilfully self-inflicted or not.